How to Get Your First Job When You Have Zero Experience

 - Staying awake while playing video games for 24 hours straight

 - Being able to eat any dessert, even when adults complain that “It’s too rich”

 No one cares that you can do any of those things.
 No one even cares that you know that Seattle is not the capital of Washington.

 The Good News

 You can still get a great first job.
-I did.
-It paid well, was close to home, and it helped me build my résumé.
-And my boss became a mentor (very valuable).
-It even led to my second job.
-And by my third job.
-Bam — I had a fairly respectable résumé.
+It can pay well, be close to home, and it can help you build your résumé.
+Your boss can become a mentor (very valuable), and it even led to my second job.
+And by your third job, bam — you can have a fairly respectable résumé.

 Since I’ve done this before, I will hold your hand and help you get your first job.
 This is a practical lesson for how you (yes, you!) can quickly land your first job.
 Let’s go.

 Before you start job hunting, it’s important to put together a résumé.
 But what do you put in one?

 Look all around for inspiration.
 Think about awards you receive in school.
 Mention being a good student.
 Write about any projects you do, like selling items on eBay and planting a garden in the summer.
 Speak about any volunteer work, participation in after-school organizations, and anything else you do that sounds professional.
 Most importantly, list your references: teachers, neighbors — anyone a future boss may respect.

 Anyone can craft a decent first résumé, as long as they can muster some self-esteem to realize their own value.